skirtapaieo/development-101/README.md

 This is a research/educational repository.

+There is a private around startup projects and a play as well.

-I have consolidated a lot of repositories, so my commits look worse than it is :-)
+I have consolidated a lot of repositories, and the commit history looks bad due to it.

-1. Systems design (Architecture)
+1. **Systems design (Architecture)**

+- A lot of systems designs within
+  - E-commerce - Amazon (course), Tele2, etc,
+  - Ride sharing - Uber (course),
+  - Cloud Storage - Google drive (course)
+  - Dating
+  - Social
+  - Streaming media
+  - Team collaboration
+  - Banking
+  - Real Estate
+  - Educational

-2. Software Development
+2. **Software Development**

 - Algorithms (and data structures)
 - Back-end
 - Front-end

-3. Emerging technologies
+3. **Emerging technologies**

 - Blockchain
 - IoT

-4. Data
+4. **Data**

 - Data ingestion
 - Data storage